A Practical Guide

 School visitors, parents and caregivers are important smokefree role models – as children often copy what they see.

 Being exposed to second-hand smoke can affect children’s development and behaviour- their school performance can suffer and they can have trouble paying attention.
 Although schools cannot tell visitors, parents, and caregivers to quit, they can provide positive messages to support and encourage them to take action.
 Ensure they are aware of the school’s smokefree status and boundaries.
 A great way to let visitors know that your school is smokefree is to promote it when they sign in at the school office.
-Create your own visitor log book or download a copy.
+Download a visitors book suitable for a school office/reception are available to download and print

 Invite the your local stop smoking service or regional public health nurse to school events (such as sports days, school camps, galas) so they can provide advice and behavioural support to encourage people to become smokefree.
-They can also provide access to subsided nicotine placement therapies like patches, gum and lozenges.
+They can also provide access to subsided nicotine placement therapies like patches, gum and lozenges and give people advice on how vaping can some people quit smoking.